HB 1224 (2025)

 Lastly, he claimed the bill would not apply to school nurses, some of which are RNs.
 The bill does not include language to support that.

-This is similar to Sen. McIntosh’s SB 959 (2025).
-However, HB 1224 requires a higher level of transparency from health insurance companies and health systems pertaining to their ethics policies.
+This bill closely resembles Sen. McIntosh’s SB 959 (2025), but HB 1224 imposes stricter transparency requirements on health insurers and health systems regarding their ethical policies.

 Comments are closed.